GridSpace/grid-apps/notes.md

 * `B` multi-extruder rendering of raft fails to offset the rest of the print
 * `B` multi-extruder purge blocks fail to generate properly for rafts

-* `F` optional seed profile for a first-time-used device
 * `F` slicing controls per user-defined z-region
 * `F` control for size of purge block (with 0=disabled)
 * `F` add separate fill speed control